Society Awards

 Eligibility

-Eligible candidates are active members of the Society for NeuroEconomics who have defended their PhD between 10 and 20 years prior to the time they are considered (minus career breaks due to e.g. parental leave).
+Eligible candidates are those who have defended their PhD between 10 and 20 years prior to the time they are considered (minus career breaks due to e.g. parental leave).
 If the applicant has already received the Society’s Early Career Award, then only the work published since the time of the receipt of that award will be evaluated.
 Candidates need to present evidence of engagement with the Society for Neuroeconomics (for example, membership, conference attendance, or committee work).

 Application Process